 It’s not better for everyone

-More granular, personalised “underwriting” based on data may also have negative consequences for some; those who are least at risk will pay lower premiums, while higher-risk lives will end up paying higher premiums.
+More granular, personalized “underwriting” based on data may also have negative consequences for some; those who are least at risk will pay lower premiums, while higher-risk lives will end up paying higher premiums.

 Essentially, accelerated underwriting has been designed for the younger consumer who is generally healthier, tech savvy, and not scared off by the prospect of purchasing complex products online.
 It’s therefore a great tool for meeting the needs younger clients who expect a more convenient process.